Bugz in the Attic

 Bugz in the Attic is a collective of DJs and producers based in West London, who are prominent in broken beat.
-The collective includes Orin Walters (Afronaught), Paul Dolby (Seiji), Kaidi Tatham, Daz-I-Kue, Alex Phountzi (Neon Phusion), Cliff Scott, Mark Force and Matt Lord.
-The collective founded in late 96' also has a label, BitaSweet Records, and a studio, The BitaSuite.
-The group also runs its own Co-Op club night at Plastic People in Shoreditch, London.
-They have released numerous singles as well as remixes and compilations.
+The collective included Orin Walters (Afronaut), Paul Dolby (Seiji), Kaidi Tatham, Daz-I-Kue, Alex Phountzi (Neon Phusion), Cliff Scott, Mark Force and Matt Lord.
+The collective founded in late 96' also had a label, BitaSweet Records, and a studio, The BitaSuite.
+The group also ran its own Co-Op club night at Plastic People in Shoreditch, London.
+They had released numerous singles as well as remixes and compilations.
 Their debut album Back in the Doghouse was released in July 2006, on V2 Records.

 The group contributed a track titled "Zombie (Part One)" to the Red Hot Organization's tribute album to Fela Kuti, Red Hot and Riot.
 They also remixed the Zero 7 song "Distractions".

 Their single "Booty La La" reached #44 on the UK Singles Chart in January 2005.

+2025 – The collective now has two remaining members, Afronaut and Mark Force AKA AfroForce.